-Finally, the coloured logo below shows the four qualities that the City Council recently adopted as our core values.
-We aim to express these in every interaction that customers have with our staff and systems.
-So if we ever fall short of them, please let us know using the simple complaints procedure described on page 5.
+Finally, these are the four qualities that the City Council recently adopted as our core values: we aim to be Collaborative, Courageous, Compassionate and Accountable.
+We aim to express these qualities in every interaction that customers have with our staff and systems.
+So if we ever fall short of them, please let us know using the simple complaints procedure described on page 13.